Date of Award

 The study's final policy recommendation is for foster-care agencies to continue support at least to the point of high school graduation, rather than arbitrarily using age 18 as the criteria for emancipation.
 The research findings of this study may improve educational outcomes for youth in foster care, target vulnerable children in the foster-care system, and raise awareness of the many weaknesses in the existing educational framework for foster children.

 Harrison-Jackson, Markell, "A Multi-State Evaluation of the Factors Predicting Educational Achievement of Adult Foster Care Alumni" (2009).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 221.